HWTeng-Teaching/202402-Financial-Econometrics/HW_ch02.29/HW_ch02.29.e,f.md

 Answer:\
 ![f](https://github.com/hhhellahhh/mmmmm/blob/main/2.29%20f.png)

+SSR measures the discrepancy between observed and predicted values in a regression model.
+It quantifies how well the model fits the data, with lower SSR values indicating a better fit.\
-So, we can know that the linear model fits the data better, because its SSR is smaller.
+So, we can know that the linear model fits the data better, because its SSR is lower.

 **code**